 Following first flight of the CSeries airliner, Bombardier is to review its test plans to see if it can still achieve certification and entry-into-service (EIS) in 12 months, as scheduled.
 Although initial results from the Sept.
 16 first flight are “in line with expectations,” CSeries vice president and general manager Rob Dewar acknowledges that ground tests took longer than planned when the program was laid out in 2008.
 “We really need to reassess, to take another look at the scope ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Bombardier To Review CSeries Flight Test Program To See If EIS Target Can Be Met".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Bombardier To Review CSeries Flight Test Program To See If EIS Target Can Be Met".